nazarien/automation-movie-selection/README.md

-To run the app use following commands:
+Clone the repository.
+To run the app use following commands in the root of the repo:
 * yarn installDep
 * yarn start